Term Dates

 • identify sources of data and appropriate sample size

-• construct and use stem and leaf diagrams and scatter graphs
+• construct and use stem and leaf diagrams, pie charts and line graphs

 • compare two or more distributions and time series graphs